Five-Year Government of Canada Bond Futures (CGF)

 Last trading day

 Trading ceases at 1:00 p.m. on the seventh business day preceding the last business day of the delivery month.

 Expiration occurs on the last trading day.

-Delivery notices should be submitted before 5:30 p.m. or before such time set by the clearing corporation on any business day, between the third business day preceding the first business day of the delivery month and the third business day preceding the last business day of the delivery month, inclusively.
+Delivery notices should be submitted before 5:30 p.m. or before such time set by the clearing corporation on any business day, between the second business day preceding the first business day of the delivery month and the second business day preceding the last business day of the delivery month, inclusively.

 Government of Canada Bonds which:

 - have a remaining time to maturity of between 4¼ years and 5¼ years as of the first day of the delivery month, calculated by rounding down to the nearest whole month period;

 - have an outstanding amount of at least C$3.5 billion nominal value;

 - are originally issued at five-year Government of Canada bond auctions;

 - are issued and delivered on or before the fifteenth day preceding the first delivery notice day of the contract.